dador92/get_clean_data/README.md

 This coincidentally fixes the problem in the raw data where the standard deviation is frequently recorded as a negative number.
 In the tidy data, all of the standard deviations are now positive.
 With a standard deviation, the amount of the deviation is significant; whether you're considering the variance on the positive or negative side of the mean is not significant.
 (Note: see page 2 of [MIT lecture notes on Variance of Discrete Random Variables](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading5a.pdf) for an explaination of why positive values are used for standard deviations.)

 The effect of these summaries is to reduce the size of the data set from 5.3 MB down to 105.6 *KB*.
-The reduced data set is stored in `dataS2` which has the same 69 columns but now only 180 rows.
+The reduced data set is stored in `data.s2` which has the same 69 columns but now only 180 rows.

 Note: During this step the summarization split the data set between mean() measures and std() measures.
 These two subsets of the have been merged at the end of this step so that metrics can be taken.
 But for the next step, the separated subsets of data are needed.

-#### 3. Reshaping by Converting Variables to Observations
+#### Step 3.
+Reshaping by Converting Variables to Observations

 **Motivation**: convert mis-categorized variables/features into observations.